broccoli0616/tp/docs/DeveloperGuide.md

 2. `AddressBookParser` creates a `MarkAttendanceCommandParser` to parse the command arguments.
 3. `MarkAttendanceCommandParser` validates and parses the NUSNET ID, week number, and attendance status.
 4. A `MarkAttendanceCommand` object is created and executed.
-5. `MarkAttendanceCommand` checks whether the specified student exits.
+5. `MarkAttendanceCommand` checks whether the specified student exists.
-6. If exits, the attendance status of the student in the specified week is updated to the status.
+6. If exists, the attendance status of the student in the specified week is updated to the status.
 7. The updated address book is saved to storage.

 --------------------------------------------------------------------------------------------------------------------